furbrain/climber/README.md

 ## During the session
 * As patients arrive and are directed to a vaccinator, simple make a cross in the relevant box on the form
 * If you make a mistake add a cross to another box in the form, or write in the boxes who actually did the vaccination.
-  These patients will not be uploaded automatically and you will need to do these manually later
+  These patients will not be uploaded automatically, and you will need to do these manually later
 * If any patients do not attend, leave their boxes blank.
 They will also not be uploaded.

 ## After the session
-* Scan all of the completed forms back in as jpg files - this will depend on your scanning software.
+* Scan all the completed forms back in as jpg files - this will depend on your scanning software.
 They should be scanned in at 300dpi as either grayscale or black and white images.
 Save these to a secure folder
 * If you have closed the climber software previously, you will need to restart it and re-enter the vaccinator details - it is important that you enter them in the same order as they appear on the forms.
 You will also need to repeat the `Import appointments` step, but you